 You can get a new smile in a day with the all on X (i.e., full arch, teeth-in-a-day) procedure.
 With teeth-in-a-day, you receive all your dental implants and a provisional set of teeth on the same day.
 Below are some common questions that our patients ask us.

 Jump to your specific question below:

-- 2. What’s the difference between all on 4 and individual implants?
+- 2. What’s the difference between full arch and individual implants?